Mitigating Financial Risk from Climate-Induced Agricultural Price Volatility: Data Description

+Historical (1970–2014) and projected (2015–2100) monthly climate data for maximum temperature and precipitation were obtained for Madhya Pradesh, Assam, Gujarat, Illinois, North Dakota, and Iowa from gridded outputs of the sixth phase of the Coupled Model Intercomparison Project (CMIP6), which underpins the Intergovernmental Panel on Climate Change Sixth Assessment Report~\cite{copernicus_cmip6}.
+The data was derived from the Copernicus Climate Data Store (CDS).
+Climate projections are based on an ensemble mean of six Global Circulation Models (GCMs), listed in Table~\ref{table:GCM}, selected on the basis of data availability, temporal coverage, and relevance to the study regions, rather than ex post performance tuning, in order to avoid selection bias.

-Two Shared Socioeconomic Pathways (SSPs) have been utilised for future climate projections: SSP5-8.5, which represents a high greenhouse gases emissions trajectory, and SSP2-4.5, which represents a moderate emissions scenario.
-SSP2-4.5 relies on the \textquotedblleft middle-of-the-road\textquotedblright{} assumption that by 2100, the radiative forcing would have stabilised at 4.5 W/m\textsuperscript{2} due to moderate population increase, technological advancements, and climate regulations, with an anticipated 2.1--3.5\textdegree{}C raise in global temperatures over pre-industrial levels.
-On the other hand, SSP5-8.5 is a fossil fuel-driven development pathway that will result in 3.2--5.4\textdegree{}C temperature increases by 2100 and radiative forcing of 8.5 W/m\textsuperscript{2} due to its rapid economic expansion and lack of climate mitigation \cite{Tebaldi2021}.
+\textbf{Shared Socioeconomic Pathways (SSPs)}: Two Shared Socioeconomic Pathways (SSPs) have been used for future climate projections.
+SSP2-4.5 represents a moderate emissions scenario, which assumes that by 2100, the radiative forcing would have stabilised at 4.5 W/m\textsuperscript{2} due to moderate population increase, technological advancements, and climate regulations, which will result in 2.1 - 3.5\textdegree{}C increase in global temperature over pre-industrial levels.
+SSP5-8.5 represents a high emission scenario, which assumes that by 2100, the radiative forcing would be 8.5 W/m\textsuperscript{2} due to fossil fuel-driven economic development and lack of climate mitigation, which will result in 3.2 - 5.4\textdegree{}C increase in global temperature over pre-industrial levels~\cite{Tebaldi2021}.
+Figure~\ref{fig:india_meteorological_subplots} shows the historical and projected trends of maximum temperature and precipitation in Madhya Pradesh, Assam, and Gujarat under SSP2-4.5 and SSP5-8.5 scenarios, while Figure~\ref{fig:us_meteorological_subplots} shows the corresponding plots for Illinois, North Dakota, and Iowa.